epam/hubctl.io/docs/use-cases.md

-# When do you need hubctl?
+# When do You Need Hubctl?

 When we created a Hubctl we had an idea to promote the best practices for infrastructure as code.
 We wanted to create a tool that would help us to manage our infrastructure as code in a consistent and repeatable way.